 20k Project Builds Smart Homes for Under 20k

-Their goal isn't just to build low-cost housing, but also to keep the housing cost-efficient through its lifetime, ensuring that residents aren't stuck with high energy bills and other costs related to maintaining their homes.
-Thus, the 20k houses can't just be constructed at low cost: they also need to have smart designs, high efficiency, and features designed to last, all of which add considerable contracting challenges.
-In addition, since they're aimed at seniors, designers need to consider universal design issues like the fact that the occupant's mobility level may change with time, and thus it's important to make sure the home is fully accessible and easy to adapt for changing needs.
+The students' goal isn't only to build low-cost housing, but also to keep the housing cost-efficient throughout its lifetime, ensuring residents aren't stuck with high energy bills and other maintenance expenses.
+Thus, the 20k houses need to have smart designs, high efficiency, and features designed to last, all of which add considerable contracting challenges.
+In addition, since they're aimed at seniors, designers need to consider universal design issues like the fact that the occupant's mobility level may change with time.
+Thus it's important to make sure the home is fully accessible and easy to adapt for changing needs.

 In addition, given the area where the homes are being installed, tornado safety is also a concern.
-It presents a formidable set of challenges, but the team has finally managed to do it, with 12 550 square foot homes under their belts so far, built at a cost of approximately $20,000.
+It presents a formidable set of challenges, but the team has finally managed to do it, with more than twenty 550-square- foot homes under their belts so far, built at a cost of approximately $20,000 for both labor and materials.
 Like any smart design team, they're working on refining the design and the process to control costs, add features, and respond to feedback so they can develop the best projects possible.

-Critically, the 20k Program doesn't just provide low-income housing for communities in need.
-It also provides challenging real-world education for architecture students who can take their skills to other communities, expanding access to affordable housing.
-Building constraints vary in other locales, and students will need to consider issues like earthquake safety, extreme cold, hurricanes, and other design challenges as they design homes for locales like California, Florida, and Maine -- hurricane-safe roofing in Miami, for example, is a must-have.
-These obstacles will only help them improve on the original design to build stronger, better, more efficient homes, providing low-income people across the US with access to well-designed, attractive, and affordable housing.
+Besides inexpensive housing for communities in need, the 20k PRogram provides critical real-world education for architecture students, who can then take their skills to other communities, expanding access to affordable housing.
+Building constraints vary by region, and students will need to consider issues like earthquake safety, extreme cold, and hurricanes for locales such as California, Florida, or Maine.
+Hurricane-safe roofing in Miami, for example, is a must-have.
+These challenges will help them improve the original design to build stronger, better, more efficient homes, providing low-income people across the US with access to well-designed, attractive, and affordable housing.

 In addition, the program encourages interaction between students and the community.
-Many college towns struggle with a town versus gown problem, as students and local residents may feel slightly estranged from each other.
-Tensions can develop, with both sides feeling that the other doesn't recognize or respect the challenges they face.
+Many college towns struggle with a "town versus gown" problem, as students and local residents may feel slightly estranged from each other.
+Tensions can develop, with both sides thinking that the other doesn't recognize or respect the challenges they face.
 Outreach programs like this one create common ground and opportunities for cooperative collaboration that equate to strong community connections and better relations.

 Katie Marks writes for Networx.com.